top of page

 • Wix Facebook page

-The LoFi Flow Studies are sequential or pattern-based exercises written to help players stay engaged and focused during their fundamentals practice.
+The LoFi Flow Studies are sequential or pattern-based exercises with backing tracks written to help players stay engaged and focused during their fundamentals practice.
 The exercises can help develop a players' sound in all registers, improve key fluency, develop finger technique, and work on groove and intonation by playing along with unique and engaging backing tracks.

 These exercises can be used in individual practice sessions, private lessons, or group settings such as sectionals or masterclasses and have proven to be a fun way to work on fundamentals and musicianship.